tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-page.md

 <script src="/js/signature-generator/signature-generator.js"></script>

 ## Considerations
-* Some hosting providers have settings that do not allow sending URLs as parameter values.
-Example: `&merchant_url=http%3A%2F%2Fwww.myshop.com`
+* Some hosting providers may have settings that block sending URLs as parameter values.
+For example: `&merchant_url=http%3A%2F%2Fwww.myshop.com`.
-* For Brazil accounts, there is no redirection to the response page.
-* Do not depend on the response page to update your database or execute processes, users may not return to it.
-Use the confirmation page.
+* Avoid relying on the response page to update your database or trigger processes, as users may not always return to it.
+Use the confirmation page for these operations instead.
-* If you want to display information related to the transaction, we suggest showing at least the following: status, reference value, currency, and date.
+* If you want to display transaction-related information, we recommend showing at least the following details: status, reference, value, currency, and date.
-* It is recommended to send the `responseUrl` parameter in the payment form or set PayU Module; it has priority the one sent in the parameter.
-If PayU does not find any, the payment process ends at the Webcheckout.
+* It is recommended to include the `responseUrl` parameter in the payment form or set it in the PayU Module.
+The value sent in the parameter takes priority.
+If the integration does not find a `responseUrl`, the payment process ends at the webcheckout.

 {{% alert title="Important" color="warning"%}}
-If you want that PayU always shows the transaction information, do not send any value in the `responseUrl` parameter of the payment form, and leave it blank in PayU Module.
-In this case, the buyer cannot return to your website.
+If you want PayU to always display the transaction information, leave the `responseUrl` parameter blank both in the payment form and in the PayU Module.
+In this case, the payment experience will not show the buyer an option to return to your website.
 {{% /alert %}}

-## Variables
+## Parameters
-Variables sent to the response page.
+Below, the parameters sent to the response page.

 <details>
-<summary>Variables to be sent to the response page</summary>
+<summary>Parameters sent to the response page</summary>
 <br>
 <div class="variables"></div>